 Found a new brand of coffee you want to try?
 Do a little background research on the company and where they source their coffee.
 This will give you some more insight into whether or not they are the right eco-friendly brand for you.

 You may be surprised to hear it, but conventional coffee is one of the most chemically treated foods in the world.
 Often grown with synthetic fertilizers and pesticides, this also does damage to the local land and surrounding waterways that the coffee beans are grown in.
 Farmers are also exposed to these harsh chemicals while spraying and harvesting.

 Organic coffee is coffee that is grown without any chemicals.
 No pesticides, no synthetic flavoring or chemicals added, just pure coffee, the way it should be.
 Coffee is grown with organic fertilizers such as compost.
 Fortunately, most coffee producers today pride themselves on producing organic coffee beans which only add to their amazing flavor profile.
 Look for coffee brands with the USDA Organic certification.

 No need to name them specifically, but I’m sure you are well aware of these coffee chain companies.
 The ones which are located on nearly every street corner, shopping center, and restaurant.
 The brands that sell their coffee in giant tubs at the grocery store.
 You know them well.

-Some coffee big brand coffee chains have taken notice at the consumer’s need for a sustainable and eco-friendly product so they have made pledges to make their coffee ethically sourced.
+Some coffee big brand coffee chains have taken notice of the consumer’s need for a sustainable and eco-friendly product so they have made pledges to make their coffee ethically sourced.
 The jury is still out, however, you can give yourself a better guarantee by opting for organic and fair trade certified coffee.